Christmas Island: Japanese invasion

 In late February and early March 1942, there were two aerial bombing raids.
-Shelling from a Japanese naval group on 7 March led the District Officer to hoist the white flag.
+Shelling from a Japanese naval group on 7 March led the district officer to hoist the white flag.
 But after the Japanese naval group sailed away, the British officer raised the Union Flag once more.
-During the night of 10–11 March, mutinous Indian troops, abetted by Sikh policemen, killed Captain Leonard Williams and the four British NCOs in their quarters as they were sleeping.
+During the night of 10–11 March, mutinous Indian troops, abetted by Sikh policemen, killed an officer and the four British NCOs in their quarters as they were sleeping.
 "Afterwards all Europeans on the island, including the district officer, who governed it, were lined up by the Indians and told they were going to be shot.
 But after a long discussion between the district officer and the leaders of the mutineers the executions were postponed and the Europeans were confined under armed guard in the district officer's house".

-At dawn on 31 March 1942, a dozen Japanese bombers launched the attack, destroying the radio station.
+At dawn on 31 March 1942, a dozen Japanese bomber aircraft launched an attack, destroying the radio station.
 The same day, a Japanese fleet of nine vessels arrived, and the island was surrounded.
 About 850 men of the Japanese 21st and 24th Special Base Forces and 102nd Construction Unit came ashore at Flying Fish Cove and occupied the island.
 They rounded up the workforce, most of whom had fled to the jungle.
-Sabotaged equipment was repaired and preparations were made to resume the mining and export of phosphate.
+Sabotaged equipment was repaired, and preparations were made to resume the mining and export of phosphate.
 Only 20 men from the 21st Special Base Force were left as a garrison.